 What is Bitcoin Cash?
-Bitcoin Cash is one of the best-known cryptocurrencies in the world.
-It is also the only Bitcoin fork, which has gained significant success.
+It is one of the best-known cryptocurrencies in the world.
+Bitcoin Cash is also the only Bitcoin fork, which has gained significant success.
 This article is a beginner’s guide to Bitcoin Cash.
-We’ll go through the history, future and the tech behind it.
+We’ll go through the history, future, and the tech behind it.

 Bitcoin Cash is a traditional cryptocurrency

 Bitcoin Cash is a cryptocurrency in the true meaning of the word.
 It is designed to be P2P electronic cash.
 These are the words Satoshi Nakamoto used in the title of the Bitcoin white paper.

 While Bitcoin’s narrative has shifted towards digital gold and store-of-value, Bitcoin Cash is designed to be a currency with fast and cheap transactions.
 It is competing with coins such as Litecoin, Dash, and Digibyte.